amspector100/amspector100.github.io/_posts/2018-09-17-probabilistic-modeling.md

 plt.show()
 {% endhighlight %}

 ![png](\assets\images\ipython\2018-09-17-probabilistic-modeling_files\2018-09-17-probabilistic-modeling_1_0.png)

 Let's try fitting two models to this data.

-In the first model, we'll make a big (but correct!) assumption: that the DGP is primarily a [Poisson distribution](#poisson).
+In the first model, we'll make a big (but correct!) assumption: that the DGP is primarily a Poisson Distribution.
 However, we need to find the rate parameter for the Poisson distribution.
 We'll talk more about different types of estimators in the coming posts, but one commonly used estimator is simply the mean of the data.
 This makes intuitive sense, because the mean of a Poisson is its rate parameter.
 Then, if we denote our parameter as $\lambda$, our $n$ data